JianhaoChen-nju/PaTeCon/README.md

 ## Dataset

-Our datasets WD50K, WD27M and FB37M can be downloaded in this url [Google Drive URL](https://drive.google.com/drive/folders/1tFmSPK7RzYM1qVDlCB7d8vuk_pHwqYGV?usp=sharing).
+Our datasets WD50K, WD27M and FB37M can be downloaded in url [Google Drive URL](https://drive.google.com/drive/folders/1tFmSPK7RzYM1qVDlCB7d8vuk_pHwqYGV?usp=sharing).
 You can also find the original WD50k in https://github.com/dwslab/TeCoRe/tree/master/conf/resources/rockit.

 Our data is organized as follows: